Croagh Patrick: Advice for Pilgrims

 Again over 99% of people who climb the mountain do so safely and without major incident.
 Please do all you can to ensure that you are in that 99%.

-As well as being in a fit and sound state of health please make sure that you are properly prepared otherwise for a minimum three hour trek.
+As well as being in a fit and sound state of health please make sure that you are properly prepared for the trek.

 The advice of Mountain Rescue, the weather service and locals should always be considered before climbing.
 The climb itself takes at least three hours round trip and goes through some dangerous terrain underfoot, be prepared and aware of this and always know that you climb totally at your own risk.
 Always take all precautions necessary, including proper footwear, clothing, a stick, food and water.